 Create a new VM and open Event Viewer and look for Event ID 13002 under Microsoft-Windows-Hyper-V-VMMS/Admin.

 Right-click this event and choose Attach Task To This Event… follow the wizard as shown in the below clip, make sure to enter the path of the PowerShell script under Add arguments with the -VmId $(VmId) parameter, then export the task locally and finally delete the task.
 Please note that the VmId between (brackets) is case-sensitive.

 Open the exported XML file in Notepad++ and modify the file to add/pass the value of the VmId under </Subscription> as shown below.
 In this example, I am inserting the following in line 13 to line 15.

-Save the XML file and then import it back to Task Scheduler as shown in below clip, please make sure to set the following 2 options, in this way the task will run in the background every time you create a new VM:
+Save the XML file and then import it back to Task Scheduler as shown in the below video, please make sure to set the following 2 options, in this way the task will run in the background every time you create a new VM:

-- Run whether user is logged on or not.
+- Run whether the user is logged on or not.

 - Do not store password.
 The task will only have access to local resources.

 To test that automatic checkpoints are disabled now, create a new VM on Windows 10 Hyper-V host and then open its settings to see that the Use automatic checkpoints are disabled!!!

 Now, whenever you create a new VM, PowerShell will fire up and set the automatic checkpoints to disable.